Performance of the Old Mill Portfolios

 Gavin Jones See profile

-Longer term performance of standard portfolios (up to Friday 17 March 2023)
+Ten-year performance of standard portfolios (up to Friday 6 January 2023)

-Investing is a longer-term pursuit and taking a look at the ten year graph to March, the portfolios are showing a more robust picture depending on the risk you have taken.
+Investing is a longer-term pursuit and taking a look at the ten year graph to the beginning of December, the portfolios are showing a more robust picture.

 Sustainable portfolios performance has been similar to standard portfolios.

-Sustainable portfolio performance over the last year (up to Friday 17 March 2023)
+Sustainable portfolios performance over the last year (up to Friday 6 January 2023)

-Over the year, as sustainable portfolios have no exposure to the oil and gas sector, which has been one to the top performers in 2022, they have lagged standard portfolios.
+Over the year, as sustainable portfolios have no exposure to the oil and gas sector, which has been one to the top performers, they have lagged behind standard portfolios.

 As the sustainable portfolios have only been available for the last five years this is a shorter timeframe but still showing the potential upside over longer periods.

-Below shows the performance of a number of asset classes for the year to date and the annualized return over five years as at close of play on Tuesday 28 February.
+Below shows the performance of a number of asset classes for the last year and the annualised return over ten years as at close of play on Saturday 31 December 2022.

-The left-hand column shows the movement of assets since the beginning of the year and while there have been lots of falling values, there have been some bright spots, notably value companies and UK equities providing diversification for portfolios.
-Over five years there have been strong returns for growth assets across the board but with sharp falls this year, the longer term picture for defensive assets is flat.
-This does mask the necessary job defensive assets usually play in protecting assets when stock markets are falling and the rising yields over the last year which will improve the return in the future.
+The left-hand column shows the movement of assets over the year and while there have been lots of falling values, there have been some bright spots, notably value companies and UK equities providing diversification for portfolios.
+Over ten years, there have been strong returns for growth assets across the board but with sharp falls this year whereas the longer term picture for defensive assets is flat.
+This does mask the necessary job defensive assets usually play in protecting assets when stock markets are volatile as they clearly have been in recent years.